 There are many different coaching methods.
 The most common is the one-on-one meeting, where a coach helps you reflect on your work and skills to find ways for improvement.

 Coaching can also take shape as an occasional phone call, email, video chat session.
 If you are a team coaching program, you might have it face to face or virtually as well.

-Your coach may use some coaching models that he or she has learned in the coaching training.
-Some coaches create their own models to enhance their practice while some coaches may use a hybrid of models and frameworks.
+Your coach may use some coaching models that they have learned in the coaching training.
+Some coaches create their own models to enhance their practice, while some coaches may use a hybrid of models and frameworks.
 It is perfectly normal not to use a single model.
 If this is something important to you, you might want to include this question as you start speaking with different coaches before choosing someone most suitable for you.

 What will you learn in executive coaching?

 Different coaches offer clients different things.
 In my practice, these are the common things you could learn: